is it safe to travel and stay in cambodia. my daughter is thinking about going there for an internship

 Cambodia is not a centre of medical excellence, the nearest western health standard is in Bangkok, then Singapore (both very expensive).
 Should something happen to her, she would probably be evacuated to there for treatment, if not brought home to Australia.

-An air ambulance evacuation from Cambodia to Bangkok can cost up to AUD70,000 - travel insurance is essential! almost 8 years ago
+An air ambulance evacuation from Cambodia to Bangkok can cost up to AUD70,000 - travel insurance is essential! about 8 years ago